rtCamp/Frappe-Manager/docs/commands/update.md

 * `--developer-mode`: Toggle frappe developer mode, so DocType edits write to app files.
 * `--upload-limit`: Set the maximum file upload size, e.g. 100M or 1G.
 * `--restart-policy`: Update Docker restart policy for all bench services.
-* `--newrelic/--no-newrelic`: Enable or disable NewRelic APM monitoring for the web process.
-* `--newrelic-license-key`: NewRelic ingest license key.
-Required the first time you enable NewRelic.
 * `--python`: Update the Python version (e.g. '3.11', '>=3.11,<3.14'); recreates the venv and reinstalls apps.
 * `--node`: Update the Node version (e.g. '20', '>=18') and set it as the bench default.
 * `--skip-version-check`: Accept a Python/Node version that does not satisfy frappe's requirement.